-PRIVATE INVESTIGATOR LICENCE CHRONOLOGY (ENGLAND, WALES & N IRELAND)
+PRIVATE INVESTIGATOR LICENCE CHRONOLOGY (ENGLAND, WALES, SCOTLAND & N IRELAND)

 The Security Industry Authority published their Impact Assessment of Regulations to implement the Private Security Industry Act 2001 in respect of Private Investigators on: Friday, 25th July 2008

 “Private investigators will have to prove they are fit to practise before being licensed, the Home Office has decided after publishing its long awaited verdict on how to regulate the industry”

 The Home Affairs Select Committee announces their inquiry into Private Investigators on: Tuesday, 29th November 2011

 Investigators call for licensing: “Private investigators have told the Leveson Inquiry into media ethics they want a statutory-backed licensing system”.
 (BBC News Thursday, 2nd February 2012)